 Children with autism have trouble with social and communication skills, most often social interactions, language, and behavior, including repeating a behavior over and over.
 Autism is among a group of complex developmental disorders called autism spectrum disorders.
 Autism appears in the first 3 years of life, although it is sometimes diagnosed much later.

-Researchers don’t know what causes autism.
-Although there has been a lot of press about whether vaccines can trigger autism, many well-designed studies have found no link between autism and vaccines.
+Researchers do not know what causes autism.
+Although there has been a lot of press about whether vaccines can trigger autism, many well-designed studies have found no association between autism and vaccines.

 Signs and Symptoms

-The symptoms may vary from moderate to severe.
-Each child’s behavior is different, but here are some common signs in the three areas most likely to be affected -- language, social interaction, and behavior:
+Symptoms may vary from moderate to severe.
+Each child's behavior is different, but here are some common signs in the 3 areas most likely to be affected, language, social interaction, and behavior:

-- Can’t start or keep a social conversation going
+- Cannot start or keep a social conversation going

 - Develops language slowly or not at all

-- Repeats words or memorized passages, like commercials, but doesn’t understand them
+- Repeats words or memorized passages, like commercials, but does not understand them

 - Uses nonsense rhyming